“You’re given loads of advice about finding a job or an apprenticeship.”

 More information on the benefits of Work Experience can be found here https://www.allaboutcareers.com/careers-advice/work-experience/why-is-work-experience-important

 The school recommends you find and approach the placement yourself as you would getting a real job.
 Try not to be too nervous, often employers find your efforts a positive thing and will encourage you.
 If you can do this, you should be proud of yourself!

-- You will complete Work Experience in Year 10 and it will take place during the last week of the summer term annually.
+- You will complete Work Experience in Year 10 and 12 will take place during the last week of the summer term annually.

-- The school launches the work experience programme at the end of Year 9 or start of Year 10.
+- The school launches the work experience programme at the start of Year 10 and 12.

 - All data is kept in accordance with the school’s GDPR policy.

 Thomas Adams Sixth Form is a logical next step for you if you are considering A-Levels and we also offer some BTECs.
 We offer a continuation of the learning journey that you have experienced during your time with us.
 With a strong academic focus and pastoral focus, Thomas Adams Sixth Form offers the best of the school with the greater freedom that you, as young adults desire.
 You can view the sixth form prospectus here

 A-Levels (Advanced Levels) are the highest qualification you can study at secondary school and are often taught in Sixth Forms and Colleges.
 The study of A Levels lead to employment, training or higher education and many employers want you to have them and can help you get into university.